 You are here

-Preschool Special Education Services
+Early Childhood Special Education Services

-About Preschool Special Education
+About Early Childhood Special Education

-Preschool special education is a state and federally mandated program for three and four year old children who are experiencing challenges in their learning and development and meet state eligibility criteria for special education and related services.
+Early childhood special education is a state and federally mandated program for three and four year old children who are experiencing challenges in their learning and development and meet state eligibility criteria for special education and related services.

 - Eligible children are entitled to a free and appropriate public education in the least restrictive environment.
 This is at no cost to the family.